bv20ia3t10p/Online-quiz-management-app/README.md

 - Online quiz app with mysql database using react, xampp and php

+# Acessibility

+- Best viewed on Firefox at 150% FHD display zoom

 # Running on local machine

 - Requires Node.js